Rock River (Mississippi River tributary)

 The Rock River is a tributary of the Mississippi River, approximately 299 mi long, in the U.S. states of Wisconsin and Illinois.
-The river was known as the Sinnissippi to the Sauk and Meskwaki peoples; the name means "rocky waters".
+The river is known as the Sinnissippi to the Sauk and Meskwaki peoples; the name means "rocky waters".

+Course

-The river, which has a notable higher western bank, begins with three separate branches that flow into the Horicon Marsh.
-The northernmost branch, the West Branch, begins just to the west of the village of Brandon in Fond du Lac County, Wisconsin and flows east and then south to Horicon Marsh.
+The river, which has a notable higher western bank, begins with three separate branches, all in Wisconsin, that flow into the Horicon Marsh in Dodge County.
+The northernmost branch, the West Branch, begins just to the west of the village of Brandon in Fond du Lac County and flows east and then south to Horicon Marsh.
 The South Branch rises north of Fox Lake in Dodge County and flows east through Waupun to the marsh.
 The East Branch rises southeast of Allenton in Washington County just west of the Niagara Escarpment, and flows north and west through Theresa to the marsh.

 Leaving the marsh, it meanders southward to the Illinois border, ending about 300 miles later at the Mississippi River at the Quad Cities in Illinois and Iowa.
 During its course, it passes through Watertown, collects the Crawfish River in Jefferson, and receives the Bark River at Fort Atkinson.
 Shortly before merging, the Rock and Crawfish rivers cross Interstate 94.
 Both rivers flood the nearby land regularly, and lanes on I-94 were temporarily closed in 2008 because of this flooding.

 In northern Rock County, Wisconsin, it receives the Yahara River, and flows southward through tiny Fulton, Janesville and Beloit into northern Illinois, where it receives the Pecatonica River 5 miles (8 km) south of the state line.
 It flows south through Rockford, then southwest across northwestern Illinois, picking up the Kishwaukee River, passing Oregon (here, on a high bluff overlooking the river is the Eternal Indian sculpture), Dixon, Sterling (which has the Sinnissippi Mounds national historic site and local park) and Rock Falls before joining the Mississippi at Rock Island.
 It was on the Rock River in Dixon where Ronald Reagan was a lifeguard in his youth.
 Reagan's favorite fishing spot, now called "Dutch Landing" after Reagan's nickname, was just southwest of Lowell Park on the Rock River.

+River modifications

 There are 25 dams on the Rock River.
 These are in Theresa (WI, 3 dams), Waupun (WI), Horicon (WI), Mayville (WI, 2 dams), Kekoskee (WI), Hustisford (WI), Watertown (WI, 2 dams), Jefferson (WI, 4 dams), Indianford (WI), Janesville (WI), Beloit (WI), Rockton (IL), Rockford Fordham (IL), Oregon (IL), Dixon (IL), Sterling / Rock Falls (IL, 2 dams), Milan (IL) and Rock Island (IL).